aerosol/anxibits-hugo/content/post/2018-07-14-accessing-your-home-computer-remotely.md

     if in doubt

   - Make sure you're not mistaking dhcp**cd** with dhcp**d**, the former is is a client, while the latter is a DHCP server deamon.
 It's mad easy to make a typo and remain confused for hours.
-    This is especially try for [configuring your network](https://wiki.archlinux.org/index.php/Network_configuration).

 ##### Run `sshd` service on your home computer.